Optimal Algorithms for Geometric Centers and Depth: The extremal yolk as an implicit

 \begin{definition}[Shallow cuttings] Let $H$ be a set of $n$ hyperplanes in $\R^d$.
 A \emphi{$k$-shallow cutting} is a collection of simplices such that: \begin{enumerate*}[label=(\roman*)] \item the union of the simplices covers the $(\leq k)$-level of $H$ (see \defref{levels}), and \item each simplex intersects at most $k$ hyperplanes of $H$. \end{enumerate*} \end{definition}

-\Matousek was the first to prove existence of $k$-shallow cuttings of size $O((n/k)^{\floor{d/2}})$ \cite{m-rph-92}.
+\Matousek was the first to provide an algorithm for computing $k$-shallow cuttings of size $O((n/k)^{\floor{d/2}})$ \cite{m-rph-92}.
 When $d = 2, 3$, a $k$-shallow cutting of size $O(n/k)$ can be constructed in $O(n\log n)$ time \cite{ct-odasc-16}.
 For $d \geq 4$, we sketch a randomized algorithm which computes a $k$-shallow cutting, based on \Matousek's original proof of existence \cite{m-rph-92}.

 \begin{lemma}[Proof sketch in \apndref{sc:alg}] \lemlab{sc:alg} Let $H$ be a set of $n$ hyperplanes in $\R^d$.
 A $k$-shallow cutting of size $O((n/k)^{\floor{d/2}})$ can be constructed in $O(k(n/k)^{\floor{d/2}} + n\log n)$ expected time.
 For each simplex $\Cell$ in the cutting, the algorithm returns the set of hyperplanes intersecting $\Cell$ and the number of hyperplanes lying below $\Cell$. \end{lemma}